 UnitedHealthcare is betting $65 million that it can profit by making primary care more attractive.

 With little fanfare, the nation’s largest health insurer launched an independent subsidiary in January that offers unlimited free doctor visits and 24/7 access by phone.
-Every member gets a personal health coach to nudge them toward their goals, such as losing weight or exercising more.
-Mental health counseling is also provided, as are yoga, cooking and acupuncture classes.
+Every member gets a personal health coach to nudge them toward their goals,

 Last November, with much media coverage, several members of Congress announced the formation of The Affordable Drug Pricing Task Force, promising to “take action to combat the skyrocketing costs of pharmaceuticals.”

 The health care blog KevinMD is a great place to read firsthand accounts of how our expensive and fragmented health care system really works (or doesn’t).

 Last week I read a post by a physician who described his friend’s experience of trying to get treated for an ordinary but painful kidney stone.
 (I’ve never had one, but I’ve been told they are extremely painful!)